octobercms/docs/3.x/cms/ajax/turbo-router.md

 ## Working with Hot Reloading

-The turbo router may interfere if you are developing your website with hot reloading or browser sync technology, such as with [Laravel Mix](https://laravel-mix.com/) in development mode using `laravel-mix & browsersync`.
-To overcome this, add the following code to your webpack `browserSync` configuration.
+In some cases, the turbo router may interfere when you are developing your website with hot reloading or browser sync technology, such as with [Laravel Mix](https://laravel-mix.com/) in development mode using `laravel-mix & browsersync`.
+To overcome this add the following code to your webpack `browserSync` configuration.

 ```js
 snippetOptions: {